FoxHelms/makeDO/research.md

 Jenkins (or Travis CI): Automatically builds, tests, deploys new code commits (on different OSs too!)
 - [ ] Do an example in Jenkins

+Unittest: A Python-native testing framework.
+- [X] Develop a project using TDD and unittest.

 PyTest: a testing framework for python (simpler than unittest)
 - [ ] Incorporate pytest code (within the funnction they test bc simple??) and TDD philosophy into the coding project.
 - [ ] Write/calculate code coverage